ku-fpg/sunken/README.md

 Regardless of which embedding was built, it can then be run with `./Main`.
 This starts a web server that can be accessed at `http://localhost:3000`.

 This page will show a representation of four LEDs.
-The LEDs can be interacted with by pressing the `h` key on the keyboard.
+To interact with the LEDs, press the `h` key on the keyboard.